-This Prospectus does not constitute an offer or solicitation by anyone in any jurisdiction in which such offer or solicitation is not lawful or in which the person making such offer or solicitation is not qualified to do so or to anyone to whom it is unlawful to make such offer or solicitation.
-This Fund/these individual Sub-Funds may only be distributed in countries in which the Fund/respective Sub-Fund is licensed or authorized for distribution by the responsible authorities in the respective country.
-In all other cases, distribution is only permitted where it is lawful to do so through private placement in accordance with all applicable laws and regulations.
+This Fund/these individual Sub-Funds may only be distributed in countries in which the Fund/respective Sub-Fund is licensed for distribution by the responsible authorities in the respective country.
+In all other cases, distribution is only permitted through private placement in accordance with all applicable regulations, provided the respective country allows private placements.